King Kong (comics): Kong: King of Skull Island

 Kong: King of Skull Island is an illustrated novel labeled as an authorized sequel to King Kong (1933) and was published in 2004 by DH Press, a subsidiary of Dark Horse Comics.
 A large-paperback edition was released in 2005.
 In 2011, it was released as an e-book for iPad.
 Authorized by the family and estate of Merian C. Cooper, the book was created and illustrated by Joe DeVito, written by Brad Strickland with John Michlig, and includes an introduction by Ray Harryhausen.
 The novel's story ignores the existence of The Son of Kong (1933) and continues the story of Skull Island with Carl Denham and Jack Driscoll in the late 1950s, through the novel's central character, Vincent Denham, Carl Denham's son (Ann Darrow does not appear, but is mentioned several times).
 The novel also becomes a prequel that reveals the story of the early history of Kong, of Skull Island, and of the natives of the island.
-On the novel's official website; it has stated that it would become a major motion picture.
-It does not have a release date yet.
-A six-issue comic adaptation of the novel was published by Markosia in 2007 that was eventually collected as a trade paperback.
+On the novel's official website, it has stated that it would become a major motion picture.
+A six-issue comic adaptation of the novel was published by Markosia in 2007 that was eventually collected as a trade paperback in 2009.

 An addition to the main storyline is the appearance of a new type of dinosaur species called the "deathrunners" by the natives.
 They are clearly evolved dromaeosaurs with an intelligence that easily surpasses that of the Venatosaurus.
 They are intelligent and crafty enough to create complex traps and plan strategies long beforehand.
-They "serve" a gigantic lone dromaeosaur named "Gaw".
-Gaw was originally the beast that the Skull Islanders appeased with human sacrifices instead of Kong.
+They "serve" a gigantic lone dromaeosaur named "Gaw", who was originally the beast that the Skull Islanders appeased with human sacrifices instead of Kong.
 She is a monstrous raptor-like theropod with some dragon-like features in her face and a flat, almost Godzilla-90's-like snout.
-One day, she went on a rampage and killed Kong's parents in a brutal fight, leaving him the last of his kind; the two titans grew up with a bitter hatred until Kong killed Gaw in battle and he was then crowned "king" of the island, leading to the sacrifices to him currently.
+One day, she went on a rampage and killed Kong's parents in a brutal fight, leaving him the last of his kind; the two titans grew up with a bitter hatred until Kong killed Gaw in battle and was then crowned "king" of the island, leading to the sacrifices to him currently.